4Chan Trolls Replace Shia LaBeouf’s “He Will Not Divide Us” Flag With Trump Hat

 — Manuel (@SyS_Config) March 10, 2017

 An anonymous person crossed the property, removed the flag, and replaced it with a Trump hat and shirt.
 They kept the flag as a trophy.
+The user later posted a picture of the flag with a timestamp shortly after 4:00 A.M., and used GoogleMaps to draw the route they took from the highway to the flag.

 Shia L flag pole undisclosed location, flag "he will not divide us" 4chan found flag using flight paths & astronomy replaced with MAGA hat pic.twitter.com/3CRUSW1vTX